rohanmaniwade/simpleThesis-typst/simple-thesis/06_signal_processing.typ

   caption: [PSDs of all motor speed modes for `PCB_CENTER` Z-axis] )<PSDinspect>

-@PSDinspect presents the power spectral densities computed from 1-minute recordings for all motor speeds at sensor `PCB_CENTER` along the Z axis.
+@PSDinspect presents the PSD computed from 1-minute recordings for all motor speeds at sensor `PCB_CENTER` along the Z axis.
 Each coloured trace corresponds to a different operating speed, spanning the frequency range from 0 to 2000 Hz.
 The spectral shapes vary noticeably across operating conditions.
 At lower speeds, energy concentrates in narrow peaks around blade pass frequencies and their harmonics.
 As speed increases, the vibration energy spreads more broadly across the spectrum, reflecting the more complex excitation from faster blade motion and fluid interaction.
 Elevated spectral content appears consistently between 50 and 200 Hz across multiple modes, coinciding with the first few structural resonances identified during modal analysis.
 This concentration of energy near natural frequencies indicates resonant amplification, which directly influences fatigue accumulation.
-The PSDs form the input for fatigue damage spectrum calculations, where the spectral energy at each frequency is weighted according to how effectively that frequency excites structural oscillators across a range of natural frequencies.
+The PSDs form the input for FDS calculations, where the spectral energy at each frequency is weighted according to how effectively that frequency excites structural oscillators across a range of natural frequencies.

 == Fatigue Damage Spectrum calculation

-The FDS quantifies cumulative fatigue damage as a function of natural frequency for a population of single-degree-of-freedom (SDOF) oscillators subjected to base excitation @lalanne2010mechanicalvol.
+The FDS quantifies cumulative fatigue damage as a function of natural frequency for a population of SDOF oscillators subjected to base excitation @lalanne2010mechanicalvol.
 VibeAccelKit implements two complementary appraoches.

 - Time Domain FDS: For each natural frequency $f_0$ and damping ratio $zeta$ the relative displacement of $z(t)$ of a base-excited SDOF oscillator is computed by solving,